We sometimes use affiliate links in our content. This won’t cost you anything, but it helps us to keep the site running. Thanks for your support.

 Forgetting their fear, the family hangs on every word of Pete’s stories—both happy and sad—of this remarkable dog.

-Enjoy the tales of Tornado while you read, learn, and create Tornado lapbook.
+Enjoy the tales of Tornado (found in the book by Betsy Byars) while you read, learn, and create a Tornado Lapbook.

 Thanks to Rose Ann Kuhns for writing the lessons for this Tornado unit study.